Facebook Frequently Asked Questions | Students Rebuild | Students Rebuild

 Frequently Asked Questions

-Read the list below for answers to some of the most common questions we've received about Students Rebuild and our Challenges.
-Do you have a question that's not on the list?
+Read the list below for answers to some of the most common questions we've received about Students Rebuild and our Projects.
+Have a question that's not featured in this list?
 Email us at info@studentsrebuild.org!

 About students rebuild